pdjr-signalk/signalk-sensor-log/README.md

    13900 which is usually unassigned on Linux systems (and for convenience is used in __signalk-sensor-log__'s default configuration).

-   You can check if a service name is in use using the command `grep _service-name_ /etc/services`: if this command issues no output, then the service name is available; if you get some output, then someone has trod this path before and you should proceed with caution.
+   You can check if 'rrdsrv' is in use as a service name by entering the command `grep rrdsrv /etc/services`.
+   If this command issues no output, then the service name is available.
+   If you get some output, then someone has trod this path before and you need to satisfy yourself

-   You can similarly check if a port number is in use using the command `grep _port-number_ /etc/services`: if this command issues no output, then _port-number_ is available; if you get some output, then try port 13901 and so on.
+   You can similarly check if 13900 is an allocated port number by entering the command `grep 13900 /etc/services`.
+   If this command issues no output, then the port number is available.
+   If you get some output, then try port 13901 and so on until you locate an unused port number.

    For a new install I would expect to see:
    ```